blase147/to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Project Description
-- This is a todo list App (A Microverse project)
+- This is a todo list app that allows a user to add and remove a list of tasks to be done.
+ It also has a feature for clearing all tasks from the the task library as well as from the local storage.

 ## TODO LIST PROJECT
 Here is a [link] (https://blase147.github.io/to-do-list/dist/index.html) to the live page.